section-engineering-education/engineering-education/content/articles/face-geometry-detection-using-python/index.md

 ### Prerequisites
 - To follow along with this tutorial, you will need to have either Jupyter Notebook or Google Colab.
-> Google Colab has been used for this experiment.
+> Google Colab has been used for this project.

 ### Table of contents
 - [The Face Mesh model](#the-face-mesh-model)